microsoft/vscode-cmake-tools/docs/cmake-project-view.md

 ```
 *`folder` means <TODO: what does folder mean>
 *`configure` is associated with the CMake Configure action.
 It can only be found in the Project Status View and can't be seen in the status bar, hence no `statusBarVisibility` property value
+*`configurePreset` is associated with the CMake Configure Preset.
+When selected, the user can modify their active CMake Configure Preset from the list detected in their CMakePresets.json (if found in project)
+*`kit` is associated with the active kit selected (when CMake Presets aren't present).
+When selected, the user can modify their active kit.
+To learn more about kits, please see [our kit documentation]<https://github.com/microsoft/vscode-cmake-tools/blob/sinemakinci/CMakeProjectViewDocs/docs/kits.md>